 In the beginning, you should check the IP address that your ISP gave you; next, when the OpenVPN installation will be finished, you will find a new virtual IP address.
 You can use the following Domain Information Groper (DIG) command to get your IP address.

 Step 2: Install OpenVPN on Ubuntu Linux

 In this step, we will see how to install the OpenVPN on our Ubuntu Linux.
 We will use a cURL command in the terminal shell to download the script file.
-After downloading the script file, we will chmod command to change access permission of the script file, then we will run a bash command to start the installation process of OpenVPN.
+After downloading the script file, we will chmod command to change the access permission of the script file, and then we will run a bash command to start the installation process of OpenVPN.
 If you don’t have the cURL tool installed inside your Ubuntu machine, you can use the following terminal command line to install the cURL.

 sudo apt install curl